 Ms. Ritter has been teaching high school and middle school English since 2003.
 She moved to New Orleans in 2010, and had the great fortune of joining the Taylor family in 2013.
 A New York native, Ms. Ritter is a graduate of Long Island University (C.W.
 Post Campus) where she received her B.A. in English Education and M.S. in Adolescent Education.
 An alumna of the Greater New Orleans Writing Project at UNO, Ms. Ritter strongly agrees with the organization’s belief that “teachers of writing must also write.”
 As such, in addition to writing occasional film and music reviews, she is currently 78,320 words into the first draft of her first novel -- not that anyone’s counting!
 She hopes the finished product will see the light of day sometime this century.
 Ms. Ritter looks forward to continuing to share her passion for reading and writing with her Taylor Tigers.
 Among her other interests are scary movies, Internet culture, and animals (especially cats)!

 Shelby Strong is a born and raised Westbanker who earned a B.S. in Mathematics from the University of New Orleans and found her calling in teaching.
 She can often be found discussing mathematical practice, education reform, and geek culture.
 She has served as a Louisiana Teacher Leader and is a proud member of LATM, NCTM, AMLE, and ECET2.
-She is thrilled to share her passion for mathematics with PFTSTA this year.
+Ms. Strong is thrilled to share her passion for mathematics with anyone who will listen, and has given presentations on math education at the district, state, and national level.

 Mr. Theriot grew up right down the street from Patrick Taylor in Waggaman, LA.
 He has been a theatre instructor in Jefferson Parish and a Taylor Tiger since 2006.
 He earned his MFA in Acting from the University of New Orleans in 2003 and his BFA in Performing Arts from the University of Louisiana at Lafayette in 1999.
 Besides teaching theatre, Mr. Theriot is a loving father and husband, a fitness enthusiast, and an amateur musician.